 If you want to find the mos effective leverage points of your system by building rigorous quantitative models for hypothesis testing and simulation, this course is for you.
 Application only available to graduates of ‘Introduction to Complexity Language’ course.

 Next cohort starting January 2022.

 If you want to elevate the understanding of your audience and of humans from the superficial to the psychological, explore resonance and dissonance, or improve self-awareness and team collaboration, then this course is for you.

-You may come from service design, user experience design, business, marketing, graphic design, psychology, public sector, or any other area.
-If your goal is doing your utmost to bring great services to people, you will feel right at home.
+You may come from business, service design, consulting, sustainability, user experience design, marketing, public sector, or a similar field.
+If your goal is doing your utmost to bring great services and systems to people, you will feel right at home.